A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 Stage two: Contract

 Here’s where deals begin to get complicated.
-When a contract is signed, it triggers a number of concurrent deadlines for several different processes.
-Let’s look at each process.
+When a contract is signed, it triggers many concurrent deadlines for several different processes.
+Let’s take a closer look at each process:

 The escrow process

 1. You must open an escrow account with the title search company as soon as the contract is signed.
-Send them a copy of the contract, along with the earnest money deposit.
+You’ll need to send them a copy of the contract, along with the earnest money deposit.

 1. Once the title company has received a copy of the home inspection report, they begin the title search and issue a title report.